Pop-Culture | Posted by Susannah F on 09/30/2011

 Queer Hair and Musings on Activism

 I recently donated my hair for the 4th time.
 Locks of love requires that donations measure at least 10 inches, tip to tip.
 But while in the past my donations had left me with bobs at least chin-length or a bit longer, this time 10 inches meant lopping off the do up to the very roots.
 I am left now with a pixie cut.
 Truth be told, I love it.
 It’s comfortable, practical, and fun.
 But then, just two days after getting the cut I found myself in an uncomfortable predicament.
 I was just about to put on my “No on Prop 8” (repealed!) t-shirt when I caught myself in the mirror.
 Unsurprisingly, I look more queer than ever.
-Rather I look queer where before I passed as either straight …
+Rather I look queer where before I passed …